 HOW OFTEN TO SEND IT

-Please do, however, wait for a response before submitting again in the same genre, even if that means you wouldn’t be able to submit multiple times between issues.
+Please wait for a response before submitting again in the same genre, even if that means you wouldn’t be able to submit multiple times between issues.
 If you would like to submit two or three pieces in different genres at the same time (a group of poems and a short story, for example, or a group of poems, an essay, and a visual art piece, or whatever combination you choose), that is fine, but please do so in different e-mails.

 • Include a body.
 Please keep it short, but at the very least include the title(s) of the work you’re sending.
-Please also include the technical details about the work you’re sending (i.e., the number of poems, the page count of prose, etc.).
+Please also include the technical details about the work you’re sending (i.e., the number of poems, the word count of prose, etc.).

 • Include a brief bio.
 This should appear with your cover letter (in the body of your e-mail), either in the letter itself or as a postscript.
 We ask for this simply because it’s nice to see that those sending work are engaged in literary and artistic communities on some level, though previous publications don’t determine the pieces we do and do not publish, and if you’ve never been published at all, that’s perfectly fine.
 If you do have previous publications, please list only about five or so.
 Please don’t send your bio as a separate document.
+Bios don't need to be formal or final.
+If we accept a piece you send, we'll write for a final bio about a month or so before publication.

 • Please include your name and e-mail address somewhere in the body of the e-mail and on the first page of your submission, if that submission is attached separately.